slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 ## Encoders

 * Encoders are the *actual* software that outputs a codec-compliant bitstream
-* Encoders can vary in quality and performance
+* Encoders can vary in quality and performance, some are better than others (and some are free, some are not)

 Examples: